 A phase 2 study is looking at whether bortezomib and an epilepsy drug could be a treatment for melanoma.
 Bortezomib (Velcade) is a type of biological therapy called a proteasome inhibitor.
 It blocks cancer cells from breaking down proteins that the cell doesn't need, so the cell dies.
 Researchers know that the anti epilepsy drug sodium valproate blocks enzymes called histone deacetylases, which cells need to grow and divide.
 Early research into using drugs like sodium valproate for cancer has shown promising results.
 This study is to find out how small doses of bortezomib (Velcade) and the epilepsy drug sodium valproate work in people with melanoma.

-Cancer vaccines are a fairly new area of research.
+Researchers have been studying cancer vaccines in melanoma for some time.
 Vaccines may help your immune system to kill the cancer cells.
 The phase 3 trials that have been done so far have had disappointing results.
 But research into different types of vaccines is continuing.